TheMostafax/My_Fashion_App/README.md

 The app also includes a search engine that allows users to search for specific products based on their preferences.

-Overall, your fashion app is designed to provide a user-friendly and engaging shopping experience for your customers.
+Overall, My fashion app is designed to provide a user-friendly and engaging shopping experience for customers.

 <hr>